Bondpe/vira/README.md

 # not using linux?
 Try changing some values in 'constants.py' file!
 # something doesn't work?
-Make sure if that's not related with dependencies.
+Make sure if that's not related to dependencies.
 You can also try disabling addons in 'constants.py' file.
 Also, if you think that's a bug, please report it on the issues tab.
 # how to use:
 This is a completely renewed version of vira.
 The older version was completely different (slower, undevelopable, only visual fx support etc.)
 <br /><br />